GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Experiments

 \subsection{Setup and Implementation Details}

 Our method is evaluated on the PASCAL VOC \cite{everingham2010pascal} and MS-COCO datasets \cite{lin2014microsoft}.
 PASCAL VOC \cite{everingham2010pascal} has one background and 20 foreground classes.
-The official dataset consists of 1,446 training images, 1,449 validation and 1456 test images.
+The official dataset consists of 1,446 training, 1,449 validation and 1456 test images.
 We follow common practice \cite{hariharan2011semantic}, augmenting the training set to form a total of 10,582 images.
-MS-COCO 2014\cite{lin2014microsoft} contains 81 classes including the background class with 80k train and 40k val images, which is more difficult for WSSS.
+MS-COCO 2014 \cite{lin2014microsoft} contains 81 classes including the background class with 80k train and 40k val images and more complex scenes, which is more difficult for WSSS.
 In addition, we adopt \cite{mao2021transformer} as our saliency detection model by re-implementing it to generate saliency maps on both datasets.
-The backbone network of our end-to-end framework is ViT \cite{dosovitskiy2020image} with 12 cascaded transformer blocks.
-We also test our method on other backbones including ViT-Hybrid \cite{dosovitskiy2020image}, Deit \cite{touvron2021training} and Deit\_Distilled \cite{touvron2021training} with 12 transformer blocks.
+The backbone network of our end-to-end framework is ViT \cite{dosovitskiy2020image} .
+We also test our method on other backbones including ViT-Hybrid \cite{dosovitskiy2020image}, Deit \cite{touvron2021training} and Deit\_Distilled \cite{touvron2021training}.

-For multi-stage training, we use the generated pseudo labels to train Deeplab v2 \cite{chen2017deeplab} with the ResNet-101 backbone.
-For our end-to-end framework, classification and segmentation branches share the same vision transformer backbone.
+Our end-to-end framework has two branches, \ie~a classification branch and segmentation branch, and they share the same vision transformer backbone.
 For the segmentation branch, we adopt the decoder from \cite{ranftl2021vision}.
-We train our network for 50 epochs, separated into two stages.
-In the first 25 epochs we train our network only using the classification loss $L_{\text{cls}}$ in order to generate reliable class attention maps.
-In the remaining 25 epochs we switch on the segmentation branch.
-In semantic segmentation training, we compute the cross entropy loss $L_{\text{seg}}$ between the segmentation predictions and pseudo labels.
-Further, as saliency maps are provided, we calculate the binary cross entropy loss $L_{\text{sal}}$ between the predicted background channel and saliency maps to further refine the object shapes.
-Our final end-to-end training loss is defined as $L = L_{\text{cls}} + L_{\text{seg}} + L_{\text{sal}}$.
+We train our network for 20 epochs, separated into two stages.
+In the first 10 epochs we only update the classification branch in order to generate reliable class attention maps.
+In the remaining 10 epochs we switch on the segmentation branch and simultaneously optimize two branches.
+Further, our generated pseudo labels can also be used in a multi-stage fashion, we use the pseudo labels to train Deeplab v2 \cite{chen2017deeplab} with the ResNet-101 backbone.
 Our model is implemented with PyTorch, with reproduction details in the supplementary material.
-The codebase will be released upon acceptance.